- Eligibility of Exhibitors: Unless otherwise stated, only members of the Society may compete.

 - Multiple Entries – in different classes: The same plant can be entered in more than one class where appropriate – for example, in the ‘Primula’ class and in the ‘Rock Plant in Flower’ class, though it would be preferable to use a different image, even of the same plant.

-- Closing of Entries: Entries will close on Christmas Eve (24 December), at 5.00pm GMT.
+- Closing of Entries: Entries will close on Thursday 24th of December 2020 at 5.00pm GMT.

-- Judging: Entries will be judged over the Christmas and New Year period and results will be announced early in January.
+- Judging: Entries will be judged and results will be announced in early January 2021.

-- Viewing of Entries – before judging: Up to 24 December, the only information available about a class will be the total number of entries as well as a view of a logged-in member’s own entry in that class.
+- Viewing of Entries – before judging: Up to the 24th December 2020, the only information available about a class will be the total number of entries as well as a view of a logged-in member’s own entry in that class.
 It will be possible to replace an entry in a class.

 - Viewing of Entries – during judging: During the judging period, it will be possible to view all the entries in the Show, but at this stage, all exhibits will be anonymous.